ferum-pdg/infrastructure/README.md

     argocd-image-updater.argoproj.io/landing-page.update-strategy: digest
 ```

 **Write-back method :** Argo CD Image Updater uses a write-back method to propagate updated image version to Argo CD.
 In our setup, the selected method is `git`.
 When a new version of a container image is detected, the Image Updater does not directly modify the `deployment.yaml` or `kustomization.yaml`.
 Instead, it writes the update into a file named `.argocd-source-<appName>.yaml`.
-This file contains an `images:` section that dynamically overrides the image used in the `kustomization.yaml`, which holds the default image configuration.
+This file contains an `images:` section that holds the new image name, then the tool run `kustomize edit set image` command, which will dynamically overrides the image used in the `kustomization.yaml`.
 The change is then automatically committed and pushed to the Git repository.
 Argo CD detects this Git commit and automatically applies the change to the cluster by syncing the updated manifests.

 **Image-list :** Defines the image name to monitor.

 **Update-strategy :** Defines how Argo CD Image Updater will find new verison of an image that is to be updated.
-By using the digest strategy, it will inspect a single tab in the registry for changes and when the currently used digest differs from what is found in the registry, it will update the `images:` section into the file `.argocd-source-<appName>.yaml`.
+By using the digest strategy, it will inspect a single tag in the registry for changes and when the currently used digest differs from what is found in the registry, it will update the `images:` section into the file `.argocd-source-<appName>.yaml`.
 Then, the image used will appear as `...:latest@sha<somelonghaststring>`.